-If you have a hearing or visual impairment we look at the best ways to help you remain or become as independent as possible.
+If you're an adult who has hearing, visual or dual sensory loss, the Sensory Service can look at the best ways to help you remain or become as independent as possible.

-We can help you find new ways of dealing with the practical and emotional difficulties you might have due to your hearing or sight loss.
+We can help you find new ways of dealing with the practical and emotional difficulties you might have due to your hearing, sight or dual sensory loss.
+We provide:

 - Individual assessments and rehabilitation support

-- Low vision clinic - to assess the best magnifying aids
+- Support to access the best low vision magnifying aids

-- Advice on accessing written or audio materials - audio translation, talking books, accessible computer software
+- Advice on accessing written or audio materials e.g. audio translation, talking books, accessible computer software

-- Lip-reading classes, hard of hearing clubs, deaf clubs and tinnitus support groups
+- Access to lip-reading classes, hard of hearing and deaf clubs

 - Sight loss support groups